How to use window light 3 ways for very different looks

 Diagram of side lighting portraits with window light

-Of the three directions, side light produces the most shadow and therefore form.
+Of the three light directions, side lighting produces the most shadow and therefore form in photos.

-You can alter portrait lighting patterns by having the subject rotate slightly:
+Side window lighting allows you to use different portrait lighting patterns for different faces and different looks.
+You can alter portrait lighting patterns by having the subject rotate their head slightly:

-• Split lighting – they’re parallel to the window
+• Split lighting – most dramatic lighting pattern.
+Your subject’s face is parallel to the window and therefor lit on one side only

 Side lighting portraits with window light indoors